flame-engine/flame/doc/bridge_packages/flame_forge2d/joints.md

 Joints are used to connect two different bodies together in various ways.
 They help to simulate interactions between objects to create hinges, wheels, ropes, chains etc.

-One `Body` may be `BodyType.static`.
+One `Body` in a join may be of type `BodyType.static`.
-Joint between `BodyType.static` and/or `BodyType.kinematic` are allowed,
+Joints between `BodyType.static` and/or `BodyType.kinematic` are allowed,
 but have no effect and use some processing time.

-To construct a `Joint`, you need to create a corresponding subclass of `JointDef` and init it with parameters.
+To construct a `Joint`, you need to create a corresponding subclass of `JointDef` and initialize it with its parameters.

-To register a `Joint` use `world.createJoint` and to remove `world.destroyJoint`.
+To register a `Joint` use `world.createJoint` and later use `world.destroyJoint` when you want to remove it.

 ## Built-in joints

-Currently, Forge2D supports following joints:
+Currently, Forge2D supports the following joints:

 - [`ConstantVolumeJoint`](#constantvolumejoint)
 - DistanceJoint